hbctraining/scRNA-seq/lessons/03_SC_quality_control-setup.md

 # Single-cell RNA-seq analysis - QC
 ```

-Save the Rscript as `scRNA-seq.R`.
+Save the Rscript as `quality_control.R`.
 Your working directory should look something like this:

 <p align="center">
 <img src="../img/Rstudio_files_tab.png" width="400">